Also known as the Draped Cross, Empty Cross, Risen Cross or Resurrection Cross

-Occasionally, this might be referred to as a Deposition Cross, reminding us of the time of Jesus' descent (the 13th Station of the Cross.
+Occasionally, this might be referred to as a Deposition Cross, reminding us of the time of Jesus' descent.
+(See the 13th Station of the Cross)

 Crucifixes tend to be seen more in Catholic and Orthodox churches, and Empty Crosses seen more in Protestant churches.
 This is not to say that people who favour the crucifix deny that Christ rose from the grave.
-On the contrary, Christ's resurrection is central to Christian doctrine, whatever the sect.
-The cross, whether empty or with a corpus, conveys the message of atonement2, propitiation3, and redemption4.
+On the contrary, Christ's resurrection is central to Christian doctrine, whatever the denomination.

 The shroud is also symbolised by the altar cloth.
 This is almost invariably pure white linen and covers the top of the altar, extending downward on both sides.

 (The Empty Cross should not be confused with the Voided Cross, which is a name given to the outline of a cross in heraldry.)

 |1:||Shroud location: As we all know, Christ rose from a tomb, not from the cross, therefore the cloth shroud would be more accurately depicted inside the tomb.
 See also Enshrined Cross.|

 |7:||Christ's witnesses: 1 Cor.
 15:3-8|

 |9:||Christ's promise: John 14:1-3|